php-arsenal/safe-salesforce-saver-bundle/README.md

         return $object->getId();
     }

-    // This function lets you save save multiple objects at once.
+    // This function lets you save multiple objects at once.
 Simply put all the objects you want to save in an array and pass it to the SafeSalesforceSaver. public function saveMultiple(Object $object, Object $object2, Object $object3): array {
         $this->safeSalesforceSaver->save([$object, $object2, $object3]);